NVIDIA/NeMo-speech-data-processor/docs/src/sdp/api.rst

 ###############

-The following processors can be used to add additional attributes to the data by running different NeMo models (e.g., ASR predictions).
+The following processors can be used to add additional attributes to the data by running different models (e.g., ASR predictions).
 These attributes are typically used in the downstream processing for additional enhancement or filtering.

 .. autodata:: sdp.processors.ASRInference